LucasJMO/E6Plus/prestige_classes/Hierophant.md

 **Holy Strength**(Su): When you heal a creature with positive energy (such as by channeling positive energy to heal the living, using cure spells, or using lay on hands), any affected creature gains a +1 sacred bonus on attack rolls, skill checks, ability checks, and saving throws for 1 minute.
 If you channel negative energy to heal undead, this is a profane bonus rather than a sacred bonus.

 **Lay on Hands**: You gain the ability to heal the wounds of others (not your own) by touch.
-Each day you can heal a total number of hit points of damage equal to your character level minus one * your Wisdom bonus.
+Each day you can heal a total number of hit points of damage equal to your character level*10.
 You may choose to divide your healing among multiple recipients, and don't have to use it all at once.
 Using lay on hands is a standard action.

 **Master of Energy**(Su): Available only to hierophants with cleric levels, this ability allows a hierophant to channel positive or negative energy much more effectively, increasing his ability to affect undead.
 Add a +4 bonus to the hierophant’s turning checks and turning damage rolls.
 This ability only affects undead, even if the hierophant can turn other creatures, such as with a granted power of a domain.